ColinFay/website/_posts/2018-01-03-attempt-cran.md

 # Error in log("a"): Nop !
 ```

-Of course the result is returned if there is no error/warning:
+Of course the result is returned if there is one:

 ``` r
 attempt(log(1), msg = "Nop !", verbose = TRUE)
 # [1] 0
 ```

-As with `try`, the result cant be saved as an error object :
+As with `try`, the result cant be saved as an error object:

 ``` r
 a <- attempt(log("a"), msg = "Nop !", verbose = TRUE)